 If your passport gets lost or stolen, having a copy for the embassy will help you get a replacement.
 Keeping one safe with a relative at home will help in the worst case scenarios (fire, highway robbery, etc.).
 We hope nothing like this ever happens, but it is much better to be prepared.

 Multiple Money Locations

 Keep money and credit cards in separate locations; both on you and in your room.

 Don’t keep all of your money and cards on you if you have a secure room.
 I usually lock some of my money and an emergency credit card in the safe in my room.
 I also hide a few bills in my dirty laundry (someone has to be really hard core to go through that).
-I tend to over-prepare.
-I have two or three different stashes of money, just in case.
+Maybe I over-prepare, but I tend to have two or three hidden stashes of money – just in case.

 The first international trip I ever took was to London.
 I stepped off the plane, excited to start my adventure, and went to buy a coffee.
 My bank card was declined.
 What??
 I had saved up for this trip!
 I had the money in my account!
 This must be some sort of mistake!

 I logged onto my bank account, and to my surprise it was negative $500.
 My identity had been stolen.
 They took all the money out of my account and then some.
 At first I panicked, I was embarking on my first international trip, and I had no money!